-Foster care is an important way for families to help care for vulnerable children in their community.
-At any given time, there are thousands of children in the United States foster care system waiting for their forever family.
-There are also thousands of families who have committed their hearts and resources to being foster parents.
-Very likely, someone in your own neighborhood is a foster parent!
-Here are 5 practical ways to help support these families:
+Foster care is an integral way for individuals and families to provide love, support, and security for children in their community.
+Today, more than 125,000 children in the U.S. have had parental rights terminated and are in need of the permanency of a family.
+There are also countless individuals and families who have committed their hearts and resources to being foster care parents.
+Most likely, someone in your own community is a foster care parent!
+Here are are five practical ways to help support foster families:

-As any parent knows, a new addition to a family involves some specific gear.
-See if you have car seats, toys or clothes to lend to a family who is fostering.
-Many times, a child is quickly placed with a foster family – they may be awaiting adoption or reunification with their birth families.
-Regardless, the fostering family may need some extra help gathering the appropriate supplies to care for these children.
+As any parent knows, a new addition to the family involves some specific gear.
+See if you have car seats, toys, or clothes to lend to a family in need.
+Many times, a child can be quickly placed with a family as he or she awaits adoption or reunification with his or her family by birth.
+Regardless, the family that is fostering may need some extra help gathering the appropriate supplies to care for these children.
 See what you have or what you can gather for these families.
-If you know a family who is hoping to adopt through foster care, point them to this Show Hope blog post.

 Check with the family first, but there are many opportunities to show up and be supportive.
-If you have children around the same ages, see about arranging play dates!
-This gives the children time to play and also allows the foster parents some adult company.
+If you have children around the same ages, consider arranging playdates!
+This gives the children time to play and also allows the parents an opportunity to connect.

-If the option is available in your state, look into the process of becoming a respite care provider for foster families in your community.
-This will give foster parents an opportunity to rest and re-charge.
+If the option is available in your state, look into the process of becoming a respite care provider for foster care families in your community.
+This will give parents an opportunity to rest and recharge.

-As with many busy families, finding time to cook and clean can be difficult.
-Check with a foster family to find out what they like to eat, when they typically eat dinner, and bring them something that they can all enjoy!
-This frees the family up for some quality time with each other.
+As with all busy families, finding time to cook and clean can be difficult.
+Check with a foster care family to find out what they like to eat, when they typically eat dinner, and bring them something that they can enjoy together!
+This frees up the family for quality time with one another.

 To learn more about the complexities and challenges facing families impacted by foster care and adoption, we encourage you to check out Show Hope’s Hope for the Journey Conference, and also consider sharing this opportunity with your community!